-[NOTE: This page is going to be a permanent work-in-progress ... it's a gigantic task, and the marketplace is continually changing, too!
-We would love to get input from people who know these brands, and we invite all other makers of outerwear to work with us and compete with us in head-to-head comparison and testing.]
+[NOTE: This page is going to be a permanent work-in-progress ...
+Comparison or WeatherWool to all other brands of outdoor-oriented outerwear is a gigantic task, and the marketplace is continually changing, too!
+We would love to get input from people who know any and all other brands of outerwear, and we invite all other makers of outerwear to work with us and compete with us in head-to-head comparison and testing.]

-Please compare and contrast WeatherWool with other brands?
-There are a LOT of other outdoors-oriented clothing brands, and although we would like to do comparisons against all of them, in many cases, truly direct comparisons may not be possible, for several reasons.
+Please compare and contrast WeatherWool with other brands of Outerwear.
+There are a LOT of other outdoors-oriented clothing brands, and we are happy to go up against any of them.
+But it is important to keep in mind that different brands and even different items within each brand are designed for different uses, so truly direct comparisons may not really make sense, or not really be useful.
 Some brands:

 - Are focused on specific applications, like skiing or biking, whereas WeatherWool is All-Purpose Outerwear